riptano/astra-portal-getting-started/introToDataWithAstra/README.md

   WHERE email = 'otzi@mail.com';
 ```

-That's it, we successfully edited a post (on both tables).
+That's it!
+We successfully edited a post (on both tables).
 All that's left now is to **DELETE** some data.

 ### 3e **CRU(D)** = delete = remove data

 The final operation from our **CRUD** acronym is **DELETE**.
 This is the operation we use when we want to remove data from the database.

-In Apache Cassandra you can **DELETE** from the cell level all the way up to the partition
-_(meaning I could remove a single column in a single row or I could remove a whole partition)_ using the same **DELETE** command.
+In Apache Cassandra, you can **_DELETE_** from the cell level all the way up to the partition using the same **_DELETE_** command.
+This means you can remove a single column in a single row, or you can remove a whole partition.

 _Generally speaking, it's best to perform as few delete operations as possible on the largest amount of data.
-Think of it this way, if you want to delete ALL data in a table, don't delete each individual cell, just **TRUNCATE** the table.
+Think of it this way: if you want to delete ALL data in a table, don't delete each individual cell, just **TRUNCATE** the table.
 If you need to delete all the rows in a partition, don't delete each row, **DELETE** the partition, and so on._

 📘 **Commands to execute**